flyinghead/flycast/docs/Notable game bugs.md

 - Resident Evil Code Veronica, the statue wont turn; Soul Calibur , Yoshimitsu exhibition mode crashing at fade out : The speed of gdrom transfers needs to be limited to about 1MB/s for these games to work
 - Prince Of Persia 3D : the textures are totaly wrong: Check the dynamic shift opcodes, the game depends on only using the lower 5 bits.
 - Skies Of Arcadia crashes “randomly” after exiting the ingame menu: For some reason, everytime that you exit it writes stuff to the flash.When the flash is full, it clears a sector.Make sure the flash clear command is handled properly.

+PsyMan's List

+Last update 9/22/09

+» Beats of Rage:

+Problem: Code execution seems to loop after the Sega license screen.
+Game appears to be frozen.

+Cause: It starts multiple maple DMA transfers before the previous ones end.

+Solution: Make sure to allow that instead of ending each DMA before starting the other.

+» Record of Lodoss War:

+Problem: Code execution seems to loop after beating certain enemies or getting certain items, etc. Game appears to be frozen.

+Cause: Division by zero.

+Solution: Handle division by zero on the related Div μcode.

+» D2:

+Problem: Disc swapping does not work on this game.

+Cause: GD-ROM error control is missing.

+Solution: Implement GD-ROM error control.
+Another option is to hack things up to generate an error and return the appropriate sense key (6h) and sense code (28h) when error info is requested.

+» Dreamcast BIOS:

+Problem: Dreamcast logo appears as if the tray is open when the tray is closed while the emulators starts and there is no disc in the drive.
+It should appear as when there is a disc in the drive.

+Cause: GD-ROM error control is missing.

+Solution: Implement GD-ROM error control.
+Another option is to hack things up to generate an error and return the appropriate sense key (6h) and sense code (29h) when error info is requested.

+» Various games, VMU/Memory card:

+Problem: Various games fail to detect the connected memory card(s).

+Cause: There can be various causes for that.

+Some games (ie: Dynamite Cop) expect that an LCD and/or a real time clock is present on the storage device (”simple” memory cards lack those two, VMUs have them).

+Some games (ie: Spawn) look for a very specific device name for the connected VMUs (”Visual Memory”, padded with spaces having a specific string length) and will fail to detect the connected memory cards if the name is different.

+Some WinCE games seem to do VMU detection using a timer.
+More on that later.

+Solution: Be sure to give correct VMU device information.
+More on the timer thing some other time. :p

+» Various games/Disc Swapping:

+Problem: Disc swapping fails for some games, “fixing” it breaks other games (ie: Swapping on Utopia Boot Disc works but fails on Xploder DC, or works for Xploder DC and fails on Utopia Boot Disc).

+Cause: The state of the drive is wrong, it seems that after the command 71h the drive state ends up being set to “pause” for GD-ROMs and to “standby” for the rest disc types.

+Solution: Be sure to set the drive state accordingly.
+Figuring out how the responses on command 71h are generated and why the drive state ends up like that is a plus. :p

+More to come…